apache/seatunnel/docs/en/connector-v2/source/Snowflake.md

 ### query [string]

 SQL query to read data source from snowflake.
-Currently have to use <database>.<schema>.<table> because snowwflake schema is not supported in the jdbc connector yet.
+Currently have to use database.schema.table because snowwflake schema is not supported in the jdbc connector yet.

 ## Example